Juan Ignacio Alfaro: Carmelita & USA

 In the summer 2020, Alfaro moved to A.D.
 Carmelita.
 In October 2021, Juan Ignacio Alfaro went to the United States on scholarship at Iona College, where he would play for men's soccer team.

 Personal life

 Juan Ignacio Alfaro is the son of former goalkeeper, Juan Carlos Alfaro, who played for C.S.
 Herediano in the 90s and played for the club in more than 15 years.

+In 2024, he began playing for Florida Atlantic Owls men's soccer.